torvalds/linux/Documentation/arch/x86/boot.rst

 nonstandard address should fill in the fields marked (reloc); other boot loaders can ignore those fields.

-The byte order of all fields is littleendian (this is x86, after all.)
+The byte order of all fields is little endian (this is x86, after all.)

 ============	===========
 Field name:	setup_sects